 How about 2D/3D/4D imaging?

 See our paper #6, #7, and #9 for 2D theory.
 Quantum limits to the 3D localization of one point source were studied by Tsang (2015) for vectoral electromagnetic fields and Backlund et al. (2018) with a scalar-wave approximation.
-Napoli et al. (2018) and Yu and Prasad (2018) (see also this) studied the quantum limits to the estimation of angular and axial positions of two sources.
+Napoli et al. (2018) and Yu and Prasad (2018) (see also this and this) studied the quantum limits to the estimation of angular and axial positions of two sources.
 Donohue et al. (2018) did an experiment on time/frequency estimation.

 Why do you have to use this complicated theory of statistics?
 There have been many superresolution proposals based on electromagnetism alone, such as metamaterials and superoscillation.

 Without using statistical inference, there would be no objective, rigorous way to quantify the accuracy of your imaging protocol; anything else you do would just be a glorified version of Photoshop.
 Proper statistical analysis is especially important for astronomy and fluorescence microscopy, where the number of detected photons is so low and the signal is so weak.
 This is why the Cramer-Rao bound has become the standard precision measure in fluorescence microscopy [see, for example, Deschout et al., Nature Methods 11, 253 (2014) and Chao et al., JOSA A 33, B36 (2016)] and a proper statistical analysis has become an essential part of research by people who know what they are doing [see, for example, Shechtman et al., Phys.
 Rev. Lett.
 113, 133902 (2014), Legant et al., Nature Methods 13, 359 (2016), and Balzarotti et al., Science (2016)].